r15i/obsidian-vault/Project Management/Strategic Project Management.md

 	- Threats : Threats are external factors that could negatively impact the organization.

-# BCG Model (da rivedere nel libro)
+# BCG Growth-Share Matrix
 Boston Consulting Group matrix
 ![[Pasted image 20240111170204.png]]
 - the size of the circle shows the capitalization of the company
 ### Sectors
-- **Stars**: High market share and high market growth rate
+- **Stars**: These are products/services that have strong market positions and clearly strong growth potential.
+Projects related to stars are good investment opportunities.
+Stars are the future cash cows
-- ? or Problem Child : Low market share but high market grow rate
+- ? or Problem Child : The question mark represents the starting point of the model.
+Products/services that are untested in the market but appear to have strong growth potential are worthy of spending research and development (R&D) dollars.
+Projects linked to those efforts are good investment opportunities.
+The objective is to turn them into stars and then cash cows.
-- Cash Cow: High market share and low market grow rate
+- Cash Cow: These are well-established products/services that have a strong market share but limited growth potentia
-- Dogs : Low market share and low market grow rate
+- Dogs : Because these products/services are not competitive and have little or no growth potential, any projects related to them should not be undertaken.
+The best thing an organization can do with dogs is phase them out as quickly and painlessly as possible.
+Don’t throw good money after bad!
 # Value Chain Anaysis
 made by Micheal Porter